digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ## Australian Standard Pinouts

-> NOTE: conflicting information suggests that wiring layouts may differ based on manufacturing locations.
+> conflicting information suggests that wiring layouts may differ based on manufacturing locations.
 If buying a plug similar to this from an offshore manufacturer or brand, confirm this information with any relevant manuals.
+{: .block-note}

 ### 7 Pin layout

 While the AU Falcon originally came with a 12 pin flat connector, a more appropriate and cost-effective connector to be used at the time of writing is actually a 7 Pin layout.
 This is simply as many trailers with the 12 pin connector exceed normal towing conditions for vehicles, unless you intend on towing an older Caravan or other heavy duty trailer.

-> NOTE: The Pinouts shown here are confirmed by [Narva](../../Credits.md#information-cross-referencing), a known and common brand in Australia.
+> The Pinouts shown here are confirmed by [Narva](../../Credits.md#information-cross-referencing), a known and common brand in Australia.
+{: .block-note}

 #### Car Socket End